Forms and Advance Care Planning FAQs

 Some people choose to write their representative(s) a letter and attach it to their Medical Power of Attorney form stating their personal values and wishes, their feelings about life and death, and any specific instructions.

-You should begin by talking with your family and health care providers about your decisions and personal values and beliefs.
+You should begin by talking with your family and health care clinician about your decisions and personal values and beliefs.
 If others understand your choices and the reasons for them, there is a smaller chance that they will challenge them later.

 The consent or refusal to medical care by your Medical Power of Attorney representative(s) is as meaningful and valid as your own.
 The wishes of your Medical Power of Attorney representative(s) other family members will not override your own clearly expressed wishes and choices or those made by your representative on your behalf in accordance with your own wishes.